Learning by Doing: The Case of Online Lending: Profitability, Income Variability and the Value of Information

-We study the effects of income variability on lender profitability for symmetric Beta-distributed income with density $f(a,b,x)=\frac{x^{a-1}(1-x)^{b-1}}{B(a,b)}$ where $B(a,b)=\frac{\Gamma(a)\Gamma(b)}{\Gamma(a+b)}$ and $a=b$, so the mean income is $\frac{1}{2}$ ($\Gamma(\cdot)$ is the Gamma function).
-Decreasing $a$ increases the variance of income, which is given by $\frac{1}{4(2a+1)}$.
-One intuitively expects lenders to prefer lower income variability over higher variability.
-Figure \ref{dr_income_var}, however, shows this is not the case: lender profitability is not monotone in the income variance, and a higher variance may actually benefit the lender.
-In fact, the following Proposition shows that for the symmetric Beta distribution, the lender's NPV is always U-shaped.
+NPV is a U-shaped function of the income variance: it first decreases and then increases.
+That is, profits are non-monotone in the income variance, and a higher variance may actually benefit the lender.
+In fact, the following Proposition shows that for the symmetric Beta distribution, the lender's NPV is U-shaped in the GE, constant-elasticity case.

-\myprop{ For the symmetric Beta distribution with a fixed mean, the lending profit first decreases and then increases as the income variance increases. }
+\myprop{ For the symmetric Beta distribution with a fixed mean, in the constant-elasticity GE case the lender's expected NPV first decreases and then increases as the income variance increases. }

-The common decreasing relationship between NPV and variance reflects lender uncertainty.
+The common decreasing relationship between NPV and variance reflects the usual losses due to uncertainty.
 With no income variance, the lender has full information and can set the repayment amount equal to the consumer's income without any losses.
 As the income variance increases, the lender may lose money and to protect itself, it lends less.
-Its profits decline as a result of both its expected losses and its lower interest income.
+Then, its expected profits decline as a result its expected losses and its lower interest income.

 The increasing part of the U-shape reflects the option value of experimentation.
-As the variance increases, the option value of the grand experiment increases as it increases the likelihood of identifying high-income borrowers.
-This also implies that the lender would increase the lending threshold in order to better target high-income borrowers.
+As the variance increases, the option value of experimentation increases as it increases the likelihood of identifying high-income borrowers.
+This also implies that the lender increases the lending threshold to better target high-income borrowers.
 This effect has to be balanced against the usual negative effect of uncertainty.
 The option value is particularly high for high values of the income variance, which leads to the U shape.

-We illustrate these general considerations with a simple example.
+We illustrate these general considerations with a simple example for the GE case.
 Consider a two-point income distribution with a fixed mean, $u$, where $\theta$ is $u+\delta$ or $u-\delta$ with probability $\frac{1}{2}$ each.
-In the special case where $u=\delta=\frac{1}{2}$, the income distribution is Beta with $a=b=0$; when $u=\frac{1}{2}$ and $\delta=0$, the income distribution is deterministic---a limiting form of the Beta distribution with $a$ and $b$ going to infinity.
+In the special case where $u=\delta=\frac{1}{2},$ the income distribution is Beta with $a=b=0$; when $u=\frac{1}{2}$ and $\delta=0$, the income distribution is deterministic---a limiting form of the Beta distribution with $a$ and $b$ going to infinity.
+It is easy to see that one of following two policies must be optimal: